-For immediate reporting of a crime or any other incident please contact the College Police Dispatch Center at 619-482-6380, or dial (91) from any phone for direct connection.
+For immediate reporting of a crime or any other concerning incident or emergency, please contact the College Police Dispatch Center at 619-482-6380, or dial (91) from any phone for direct connection.
 Crimes can also be reported anonymously via the San Diego County Crime Stoppers website at sdcrimestoppers.com.